ellacc123/SwitchAccesibleApp/README.md

 ## 💡 The Problem

-Play is critical for child development—but most games aren't designed for children who use switch access devices.
+Play is critical for child development but most games aren't designed for children have motor disabilities.
 These kids deserve fun, engaging experiences too.

-**Switcharoo** is a game library built from the ground up for switch accessibility, developed through ethnographic research at local schools and interviews with educators and therapists.
+**Switcharoo** is an educational game library built from the ground up for switch accessibility, developed through ethnographic research at local schools and interviews with educators and therapists.

 ### Design Principles